Luca-Ferrera/Parallel-MinTopK-KStream/README.md

-# Repository for my Master Thesis
+# Repository for my Master Thesis at Politecnico di Milano
 ## "A comparative study on parallelization of streaming top-k algorithms in Kafka"

 ## How to try it!